Dr Natasha Danilova

 - Internal Memberships

 Go Abroad Tutor for Politics & International Relations (International Exchange)

 - External Memberships

 Peer-review: Armed Forces & Society, International Feminist Journal of Politics, Critical Military Studies, Memory Studies, Critical Studies on Security, Journal of Post-Soviet and Soviet Politics and Society, Gender, Place and Culture Journal, Political Studies Review, Europe-Asia Studies and Problems of Post-Communism

 My current research interests are situated in the interdisciplinary fields of Critical Military Studies, Gender Politics and Feminist International Relations, Art/Visuality in Global Politics.
-In particular, I study issues relating gender and war, global memory politics, art/aesthetics/visuality in engaging with the topics of violence, war and peace, educational practices of teaching war, militarism and militarisation in Western and non-Western contexts.
+In particular, I study issues relating gender and war, memory politics, art/aesthetics/visuality in engaging with the topics of war and peace, educational practices of teaching war, militarism and militarisation in Western and non-Western contexts.